jundalisay/superb/content/en/material/principles/intro/chapter-01.md

 The totality of the universe, combining the physical and metaphysical, have eight tones as the octave of the Greeks and the Bagua of the Chinese.

+The major tones form general shapes when they are visualized in the same way that audio is visualized by modern mp3 players.
+This is why Plato organized them into 5 shapes:

+1. Tetrahedron
+2. Cube
+3. Octahedron
+4. Icosahedron
+5. Dodecahedron

+{{< youtube pMK7dTU0jn0 >}}

+These tones manifest as waves such as pulse.

 By checking a patient's pulse, the traditional chinese doctor checks the wave of that person through his own feelings.
 Likewise, the homeopath checks this wave through the electrical current that he runs through his patient.

 <!-- The Greeks on the other hand, used eight sounds to represent the five layers.
 Three, do-re-mi (C-D-E), are for the lower three layers, while fa-so-la-ti-do (F-G-A-B) are for the spatial and aethereal layers.
 C and G were common in Western Classical Music.   -->